Who says there's no mystery anymore? Ranking the best matchups from the All-Star Game

 Wood threw a first-pitch fastball that badly missed its target and trudged through the middle of the strike zone.
 Perez swung and popped out, and Wood won the battle of who could fail worse.

-27: Justin Turner vs. Ervin Santana: 6 points (pop out)
+27: Justin Turner vs. Ervin Santana: 6 points (popout)

 26: Carlos Correa vs. Pat Neshek: 6.5 points (fly out to center)